Ed94/Odin_Notes/Readme.md

 }
 ```
 (note: the make mapping can for example be extended or modified using this method )

+This could be allievated by setting up a stage metaprogram that can auto alias commonly used symbols across packages of a codebase into a "mappings.odin" file.

 ## Managing a "persistent context"